-See the READ.ME! file for a complete list of all 53 files on your diskette.
-The distribution diskette is your only source for the Turbo Graphix Toolbox files.
-The first thing you should do upon receiving the diskette is to complete and mail the License Agreement at the front of this manual.
-You should then make a copy of the distribution diskette.
-Put the original diskette in a safe place, and use only the copy for doing your work.
-You should never use the distribution diskette for your work, since there is a charge for a replacement copy.
+The distribution disk is your only source for the Turbo Pascal Graphix Toolbox files.
+The first thing you should do upon receiving the disk is to complete and mail the License Agreement at the front of this manual.
+You should then make a copy of the distribution disk.
+Put the original disk in a safe place, and use only the copy for doing your work.
+You should never use the distribution disk for your work, since there is a charge for a replacement copy.